Setup Guide & Installation

 Internet light on but no browsing:

-- Reboot the modem/router and NBN NTD (power off for 1 minute, then power back on).
+- Reboot the modem/router and NBN NTD by powering off for 1 minute, then powering back on.

-- Try a different LAN port or test with a direct Ethernet connection to a computer.
+- Try another LAN port or test with a direct Ethernet connection to a computer.